tanner-trickle/EXCEED-DM/docs/html/_sources/index.rst.txt

    - :code:`EXCEED-DM` provides a variety of different bases to specify the initial, and final, electronic states to accurately characterize the target.
 For example, plane wave (PW) (spin-dependent) bases and Slate type orbital (STO) bases.

 - **Calculations**
-    - **Scattering**: Given a DM model (DM masses, interaction potential, etc.) :code:`EXCEED-DM` computes the expected number of interactions per kg-year binned in energy and momentum deposition.
+    - **Scattering**: Given a DM model (DM masses, interaction potential, mediator masses, etc.) :code:`EXCEED-DM` computes the expected number of interactions per kg-year binned in energy and momentum deposition.
         - With the electronic state approximations separated from the scattering rate calculation, new transition form factors can be easily added as functions of the electronic matrix elements.
     - **Absorption**: Given a DM model (e.g., scalar, pseudoscalar, vector DM) :code:`EXCEED-DM` computes the expected number of interactions per kg-year.
     - **Dielectric**: For some processes the dielectric will screen the interaction rate.
 The complex dielectric can be computed and subsequently used in scattering rate calculations.